kempke28/kempke28/Readme.md

 ## Current projects
 - Focus on learning React, Angular and Database.
-- Python and PHP and comming.
+- Python and PHP coming soon.

 <br>